 Continue reading “The Art of Anachronisms”Why Does the Horror Genre Exist?

 It’s not uncommon to see people who are not into Horror question why it exists.
 Even people who are into Horror find themselves questioning it at times.
 On the surface, it does seem strange.
-Fear is a negative emotion that is uncomfortable and it is a basic instinct to avoid things that cause fear.
+Fear is a negative emotion that is uncomfortable, and it is a basic instinct to avoid things that cause fear.
 Why would anyone seek it out?

 Continue reading “Why Does the Horror Genre Exist?”Horror and Comedy: Two Sides of the Same Coin